 I am very keen to shed some fat since gaining over 6kg in 18-months and really feeling flabby.
 I am realistic though and fasting for two-days is not going to massively move the weight scales needle.

-There is superb article on glycogen (stored form of carbohydrate) and water retention in this article by Justin Owings.
+There is a superb article on glycogen (the stored form of carbohydrate) and water retention in this article by Justin Owings.

 You can see that glycogen stores can have a profound effect on body weight!

 Do you Experience Side Effects from Extended Fasting?